sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ### Notifications

 <call-out>
-If you have existing notification emails added to Marketing Campaigns notifications, they will not be notified for any Automation activity.
+Notification emails added in Marketing Campaigns won't receive any emails regarding Automation activity.
 </call-out>

-If you would like to have notifications sent to an email other than your parent account address, you can opt in to receive email notifications from SendGrid about your account's Automation activity.
+If you would like to have notifications sent to an email other than your parent account address, you can opt-in to receive email notifications from SendGrid about your account's Automation activity.

 *To add a notification email address:*

 1. Navigate to Notifications and then click **Add New Email**.
-1. Enter the name of the person or account you are setting up the notification for.
+1. Enter the name of the person or account you want to receive the notification email.
-1. Enter the email address of the person or account you are setting up the notification for.
+1. Enter the email address of the person or account want to receive the notification email.
 1. Click **Save**.

 <call-out>

-Email notifications about CSV upload summaries, sender verifications, and list/segment exports can be sent to up to 10 different email addresses.
+You can add up to 10 email addresses to Automation notifications.

 </call-out>

 ### Create Unsubscribe Groups

 Automation shares Unsubscribe Groups with the rest of SendGrid.
-If a contact unsubscribes from an email you send via Automation, they’ll be unsubscribed from any emails you send using that Unsubscribe Group in Marketing Campaigns as well.
+If a contact unsubscribes from an email you send via Automation, they're unsubscribing from any emails you send using that Unsubscribe Group in Marketing Campaigns as well.
 Consider whether you want to create new Unsubscribe Groups for use with the Automation, especially as you’re running test automations during beta.

-For information on creating Unsubscribe Groups, see [Creat and Manage Unsubscribe Groups]({{root_url}}/ui/sending-email/create-and-manage-unsubscribe-groups/).
+For information on creating Unsubscribe Groups, see [Create and Manage Unsubscribe Groups]({{root_url}}/ui/sending-email/create-and-manage-unsubscribe-groups/).

 ### Add a Sender